gibranfsh/JWT-benchmark-using-HMAC-SHA-3-and-RSA/README.md

-# JWT Benchmarking with RSA and HMAC SHA-3
+# JWT (RSA and HMAC SHA-3) Performance and Security Evaluation

-This project demonstrates the implementation and benchmarking of JSON Web Tokens (JWT) using RSA and HMAC SHA-3 algorithms.
-The project includes code to generate and verify JWTs, as well as to benchmark their performance and analyze their security against common threats.
+This project demonstrates the implementation and performace and security evaluation of JSON Web Tokens (JWT) that was generated using RSA and HMAC SHA-3 algorithms.
+The project includes code to generate and verify JWTs, as well as to evaluate their performance and analyze their security against common threats.

 ## Table of Contents